KyleGospo/prompt/README.md

-# prompt
+# Ptyxis
-Spec files for Prompt on Copr
+Spec files for Ptyxis on Copr